 Things To Never Do When Someone Tells You They Have Epilepsy

 I remember the very first time that someone spoke the words, “Everything will be okay!” speaking about my epilepsy.
 Fire engulfed my stomach.
 When a family member spoke this to me, I knew they meant well, however, I wanted to curl into a ball and cry until I had no strength left in me.
-The way it looked, it didn’t look okay in that very moment.
+The way it looked, it didn’t look okay at that very moment.

 I didn’t hold anything against them.
 Of course not.
 They meant well.
 Men, women and children are being diagnosed with epilepsy in The United States every single day and around the world.
 Medicines and treatments are being created all the time.
 Those battling epilepsy doing everything in their power to live as normally and healthy as possible.
 Meeting with family and friends in social situations.